luizbgomide/sovereign/combat.md

 Some melee weapons inflict Shock on a missed attack roll.
 This damage reflects the inevitable harm a poorly-armored combatant suffers when engaging in armed combat.
 Shock for a weapon is recorded as a point value and target Armor Class, such as “Shock 2/15”.
 If the wielder misses a target with this weapon that has a Armor Class equal or less than the weapon’s Shock rating, they suffer the listed amount of damage anyway.
 Thus, if that weapon were to miss a victim with Melee AC 13, it would still do 2 points of damage.

 Some attacks apply Shock on a miss regardless of the target’s Armor Class.
-This benefit may be granted by certain abilities, or it may be part of a dangerous NPC’s talents.
+This benefit may be granted by certain abilities (like [Armsmaster](/feats#armsmaster-)), or it be part of a dangerous NPC’s talents.
 Such Shock ratings are recorded with “-” as the affected AC, such as “Shock 5/-”.
 This automatic Shock is still negated by shields or abilities that grant a subject immunity to Shock.

 The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock.